thirashapw/RearGen/README.md

 You can see ```clean.bat``` file in the root folder.
 If you have any trouble or unknown error, first try to run the ```clean.bat``` files. and again compile your project.
 If not fixed, copy the error and find solution through the internet.

-## Buy premium a key
-You need to support this product.
-To support and request a premium key, Contact me via email me@thirashapw.com to get a life time unlimited apps generating premium key.

 Thank you for using RearGen!